ImageMagick/Usage-Markdown/quantize/index.md

 As of IM version 6.3 the Color Quantization function was modified to try to include colors that are very common in the original image.
 As such if an image contains a area of a single color (such as '`white`' in the above), that color will generally be included in the final color map.

 This improves the situation somewhat, especially for 'cartoon' like images or images on a solid color background.
-The 'solid' color will generally be picked so as to help avoid [Dither Speckling](#dither_speckle) whcih we will look at below.
+The 'solid' color will generally be picked so as to help avoid [Dither Speckling](#dither_speckle) which we will look at below.

 **Specific Color in Colormap Solutions**